Amaryllis After-Care

 Once spring arrives, move it to a sunny location and start fertilizing it regularly with a liquid fertilizer.
 They recommend a formulation that is 8-10-10.
 This will encourage leaf growth while also feeding the bulb for next year’s bloom.

-During the summer, you can move your bulb outdoors to a partly sunny location, or even plant it in an area of your garden.
+During the summer, you can move your bulb outdoors to a partly sunny location.
+You can even plant it in an area of your garden.
 Be sure to keep it watered and continue with the fertilizer routine.

 In the fall, stop watering so the plant will go dormant.
-Once it has dried up, take it out of the pot and knock off any soil.
+Once it has dried up, take it out of the pot (or garden bed) and knock off any soil.
 Now it’s time to place it in a cool, dark area (like a basement) for 8 weeks.

 After that point, re-pot the bulb and start watering it lightly.
 It should resume growth shortly, and bloom within 5 to 8 weeks.
 Let’s all give this a try and then share photos of our bulbs next winter!

-Note: If you’ve missed my previous posts on Amaryllis bulbs and are wondering what the reference to Hippeastrum is all about, the Amaryllis bulbs we all grow and love aren’t Amaryllis at all!
+Note: If you’ve missed my previous posts on Amaryllis bulbs, are you wondering what the reference to Hippeastrum is about?
+The Amaryllis bulbs we all grow and love aren’t Amaryllis at all!
 They actually belong to the genus Hippeastrum.
 So I’m trying to get gardeners to refer to them correctly, while avoiding too much confusion!
+To be honest, I haven’t had much luck with that, though.